amnona/dbbact-website/README.md

 ## Installation
 dbBact-website requires the [dbBact-server](https://github.com/amnona/dbbact-server) server to be installed and running.

+It also requires the [calour](https://github.com/amnona/calour) package and the [dbbact-calour](https://github.com/amnona/dbbact-calour) package.

 To install dbBact-website, clone this repository and install the required Python packages:

 ```bash